Stardown-app/Stardown/README.md

 <p align="center"><img alt="demo" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcnB5d2kwOXh6cDFnMnpudzFiem00Y3NsZjVxbXZhMWgwcWpvcG5yaSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/37MMWMqQyKSeKvDfk1/giphy.gif"></p>

-After installing, you can copy a markdown link by:
+After installing, there are multiple ways you can copy a markdown link:

-* clicking the extension's icon
+* click the extension's icon
-* pressing `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`), or whichever keyboard shortcut you prefer in your browser's settings
+* press `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`), or whichever keyboard shortcut you prefer in your browser's settings
-* right-clicking the page and choosing "Copy markdown link to here"
+* right-click where you want to link to and choose "Copy markdown link to here"

-Stardown's "Copy markdown link to here" option creates a link that directs to the specific part of the page you right-clicked, if possible.
-This uses a [text fragment](https://web.dev/articles/text-fragments) (in Chrome or Edge) or an `id` attribute in the HTML elements you right-clicked, or both.
-In Chrome or Edge, select text before right-clicking it to use a text fragment.
+* select text before using the right-click option to create a link with a [text fragment](https://web.dev/articles/text-fragments)

+Stardown's right-click option only adds a text fragment if you have selected text, but always tries to find an `id` attribute in the HTML elements you right-clicked so you can still link to specific parts of pages without text fragments.
+Firefox does not support text fragments yet, but the Firefox version of Stardown allows you to create links with text fragments.

 ## privacy

-Stardown will never sell any data to anyone, and does not collect nor send data anywhere besides putting links into your clipboard.
+Stardown will never sell any data to anyone, and does not collect nor send any data anywhere besides putting links into your clipboard.

 ## development